Company Explainer Video: The 2026 Guide

 • Opening tension: Name the pain or inefficiency

-• New way forward: Introduce your company and promise
+• New way forward: Introduce your company and your promise

 • How it works: Show the mechanism in plain language